Georgetown-IR-Lab/QuickUMLS/README.md

     - `-L` / `--lowercase`: if used, all concept terms are folded to lowercase before being processed.
 This option typically increases recall, but it might reduce precision;
     - `-U` / `--normalize-unicode`: if used, expressions with non-ASCII characters are converted to the closest combination of ASCII characters.
     - `-E` / `--language`: Specify the language to consider for UMLS concepts; by default, English is used.
 For a complete list of languages, please see [this table provided by NLM](https://www.nlm.nih.gov/research/umls/knowledge_sources/metathesaurus/release/abbreviations.html#LAT).
     - `-d` / `--database-backend`: Specify which database backend to use for QuickUMLS.
 The two options are `leveldb` and `unqlite`.
-The former is set as default for compatibility reasons, while the latter support multi-process reading and has better unicode compatibility.
+The latter supports multi-process reading and has better unicode compatibility, and it used as default for all new 1.4 installations; the former is still used as default when instantiating a QuickUMLS client.
 More info about differences between the two databases and migration info are available [here](https://github.com/Georgetown-IR-Lab/QuickUMLS/wiki/Migration-QuickUMLS-1.3-to-1.4).

 **†**: If the installation fails on macOS when using Anaconda, install `leveldb` first by running `conda install -c conda-forge python-leveldb`.